Why Political Stress Feels So Overwhelming for Parents

 Sometimes the quiet ache beneath everything sounds like this:

-Gentle Re-Grounding
+Gentle Re-Grounding Before You Go

-If nothing else, let this land softly:
+Let this land softly:

 There is nothing wrong with you.